-If your nonprofit consistently posts photos, updates, and announcements on your Facebook Page but only reach a small percentage of your fans, you are not alone.
+If your nonprofit consistently posts photos, updates, and announcements on your Facebook Page but only reaches a small percentage of your fans, you are not alone.

-AdWeek reported that the average Facebook Page only reaches 2.6% of its fans through “organic reach."
+AdWeek reported the average Facebook Page only reaches 2.6% of its fans through “organic reach."

 But don't despair!
 Nonprofits and social causes have a distinct advantage on Facebook over businesses, due to the emotional nature of their work.
 People do not go to Facebook to get a sales pitch.
 They want to connect, to showcase their beliefs and values, to find useful information, and to be entertained.